fiskaltrust/product-de-bring-your-own-datacenter/README.md

 All Parameters and values you can use in "values.yaml" can be found [here](ParameterReference.md)

 ## HTTPS Reference
-How to deal with SSL Certificates on the Ambassador endpoint can be found [here](HTTPSReference.md)l
+How to deal with SSL Certificates on the Ambassador endpoint can be found [here](HTTPSReference.md)

+## Operations Reference
+Collection of OPS related topics and QnAs [here](ParameterReference.md)